About the Author

 Coming Soon

 Doors to the Stars: A YA Science Fiction novel about a dying sixteen-year-old scavenger named Wulan who discovers an ancient alien artifact in the ruins of a dead world.
-The Forger disk calls to her in her mother’s lullaby, offering her the power to reactivate the gates connecting thousands of worlds—but at a terrible cost.
+The Forger disk calls to her in her mother's lullaby, offering her the power to reactivate the gates connecting thousands of worlds—but at a terrible cost.
 Rescued by a smuggler crew who becomes her found family, Wulan must navigate deadly space and negotiate with traumatized alien intelligences while evading the tyrannical Ascendancy.
 As the disk changes her, she faces an impossible choice: sacrifice her humanity to save the galaxy, or stay herself and watch it burn.
-Available April 28th, 2026.
-Join my mailing list for Doors to the Stars ARC access.
+Available September, 2026.